You don’t have to be an art historian to appreciate a masterpiece and you certainly don’t need to be a sommelier to enjoy delicious wine.

-The beauty, subtlety, and flourish of extraordinary art and exceptional wine are simply meant to be enjoyed.
-Our wines are inspired by the creative drive and fearless spirit of artists such as Claude Monet, Edourard Manet, Auguste Renoir, and others...
+Our wines are inspired by the creative drive and fearless spirit of artists like Claude Monet, Edourard Manet, and Auguste Renoir.

-Edouard Manet was a famously innovative 19th-century painter.
+Edouard Manet was a famously innovative painter.
 This ethereal, mesmerizing portrait of a fellow artist shows the deeply profound essence of its subject.
-Just as the wine in this bottle captures the beautiful character and mystery of Cabernet Sauvignon.
+Just as our Cabernet Sauvignon captures the character and mystery of the variety.

-Auguste Renoir was a trend-setting Impressionist in 19th-century France.
-This piece captures the sensual, vibrant revelry of working-class Parisians dressed up for a fine Sunday in the park.
-This nuanced and textured Pinot Noir would have fit in rather nicely.
+Auguste Renoir was a trend-setting Impressionist.
+This piece captures the sensual, vibrant revelry of working-class Parisians dressed for a fun Sunday in the park.
+We think our nuanced and textured Pinot Noir would have fit in rather nicely.

 Our 2016 Chardonnay Monet won Double Gold at the 2018 Seattle Wine Awards.
-That means every judge scored it GOLD.
-Hooray for wine!
+That means every judge scored it GOLD in a blind tasting.

 Two Drummers, One Bright Idea, and a Whole Lotta Wine.